revision-external-api

 -

-Search for existing duplicates — MUST do this before creating anything:
+Search for existing duplicates — do this before creating components or diagrams unless the user explicitly says to create a brand new resource:

-- For each component you plan to create, search by name:
+- For each component you may need, search by name:

 GET /api/external/components?name=<name> - For the diagram, search by name:

-- For each component you plan to create, search by name:
+- For each component you may need, search by name:

 -